Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 <a href="/assets/{{ loc }}/flowchart.png"><img style="max-width:100%;" src="/assets/{{ loc }}/flowchart.png"/></a>

-And here are the rough parts, or rather the questions, that I'll be breaking my explanation into:
+And here are the rough parts, or rather the questions, that I'll be covering:

 1. Why is sampling the frequencies of a signal useful for finding its period?
 2. How does a quantum computer make a periodic signal, relevant to factoring a number $R$, and then sample from its frequencies?